dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-Used to configure the MET tool regrid_data_plane.
+Used to configure the MET tool regrid_data_plane which can be used to change projections of a grid with user configurable interpolation choices.
+It can also be used to convert GRIB1 and GRIB2 files into netcdf files if desired.

 .. _configuration-15: